Anirudhrn98/Lane_Detection/README.md

 These pipelines include:

 1. Using hough lines and linear regression.
-2. Using hough lines and linear regression along with using the information from previous frames.
+2. Using Homography to convert input frame to bird's eye point of view.
-3. Using Homography to convert input frame to bird's eye point of view.
+3. Using hough lines\circles and linear regression for a curved road.

 # Packages required to run the code